Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### The Body Size of SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+### The Body Size of SwitchBot Mini Robot Vacuum K10+

 Last Updated：

 2023 May 15

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 The dimensions of the item are 248x248x92mm.